MENU

 Through partnerships and relationships with universities, companies and community organizations across the world, SFU provides opportunities for students to engage with the world.

 • International Field Schools: SFU launched an inaugural Field School in Arusha, Tanzania, focused on Climate Change and Community Resilience.
-The goal for the field school in environmental / ecological education is to describe a framework for education that is grounded in an ecology which emphasizes the 'imbeddedness' of human societies and cultures within particular places (or communities).
+The goal for the field school in environmental / ecological education is to describe a framework for education that is grounded in an ecology which emphasizes the 'embeddedness' of human societies and cultures within places or communities.
 Environmental topics are linked to concepts such as ecological and community resilience and climate change.
-The Field School is delivered in partnership with the Aga Khan University and currently had 13 SFU Students participate.
+The field school is delivered in partnership with the Aga Khan University and had 13 SFU students participate.
 Future iterations will include local Tanzanian students.

 • International Exchanges